CorrelAid/restatis/README.md

 `{restatis}` uses [**memoisation**](https://github.com/r-lib/memoise) to cache query results.
-This means that if you call a function multiple times with the same input, the values returned the first time are stored and reused from the second time.
-Cached objects are stored in the memory and do not persist across R sessions.
-With version 0.3.0, we have enabled users to turn off caching, this is especially useful for working with jobs (so that the list of jobs from `gen_list_jobs()` won’t get cached).
+This means that if you call a function multiple times with the same exact input, the values returned the first time are stored and reused from the second time on.
+Cached objects are stored in memory and do not persist across R sessions.
+With version 0.3.0, we have enabled users to turn off caching.
 The caching option is set to TRUE by default and can be changed by setting `options(restatis.use_cache = TRUE)` (or `FALSE`, respectively).
 You can get the current state of the option by using `getOption("restatis.use_cache")`. **Note:** Memoisation is *never* used for the function `gen_list_jobs()` because there is no use-case for a cached version of the jobs list (users would always want a refreshed